 Joe joined Tom in 1997 and together they became Casey Career Consultancy.

 Prior to this Joe had worked in industry and counselling for 14 years.
 His career in Engineering had taken him to Africa and the UK on large infra-structural projects.
-Working with a broad range of people from different backgrounds sparked a deep interest in the human experience of life which inadvertently led him on to Counselling & Career Guidance.
+Working with a broad range of people from different cultural backgrounds sparked a deep interest in our personal, individual, lived experiences of life and this inadvertently led him on to Counselling & Career Guidance.
 After completing a Diploma in Counselling & Guidance in 1991 at University of Reading he worked as a counsellor with drugs users helping them choose alternatives to dependency and directionless lives.
-In 1996 he pursued the professional Post-Graduate Diploma in Career Guidance to focus on educational and career decision making.
+In 1996 he began a new journey and pursued the Professional Postgraduate Diploma in Career Guidance to focus on educational and career decision-making.

 Joe Casey & Tom Casey

 MIGC – members of the Institute of Guidance Counsellors,

 BPS – RQTU levels A&B register

 EFPA – ETUC level 2 (Work & Organisational Assessment)